 Percentage variations of each segment will determine what your business model will look like.

 If you want to have 80-90 percent of retailing in your mix, then you will need the scale of a warehouse pharmacy to drive your business, and your competitors will always be “Colesworth” rather than small to medium community pharmacies.
+You should look for dry storage space click here, and make the best use of it.
+You should be well aware of what a warehouse pharmacy is.

 These pharmacies should be adopting the “Aldi” strategy of marketing a strong range of house brands with good margins and good quality.
 And they should be illustrating the brand name of the product they replace – with all this information on a “shelf talker”.